whitecube/lingua/README.md

 $language = Lingua::createFromNative('français');

-// Format a language in a human readable string (the language's english name)
+// Format a language in a human readable string (the language's english name) echo $language->toName(); // "french"
-// Note: this will trigger an exception if $language has no equivalency in the languages repository echo $language->toName(); // "french"

-// Format a language in its native form
+// Format a language in its native form echo $language->toNative(); // "français"
-// Note: this will trigger an exception if $language has no equivalency in the languages repository echo $language->toNative(); // "français"

 // Format a language in a ISO 639-1 string